abmist/s1ci/README.md

 `git clone https://github.com/abmist/Project_1.git`

-Once that command has been completed, you will need to run the following commands:
+Once that command has been completed, you will need *node.js* and *npm* to run it.
+If you have them installed, you will have to run the following commands:

 1. `cd project_1`
 2. `npm install -g http-server`